Impartial geodetic building games on graphs: Structure equivalence

 Instead of studying the full game, the structure diagram of a game allows us to process a potentially smaller quotient digraph.
 The utility of a structure diagram depends on the size of the structure classes.

 The structure diagram for $\mathsf{G}$ can be quite large, making it difficult to gain any intuition about the game.
-We can make further identifications in the structure diagram to build a \emph{simplified structure diagram} by identifying $X_I$ and $X_J$ if the following conditions hold: \begin{enumerate} \item $\pty(I) = \pty(J)$; \item $\type(\Opt(X_I)) = \type(\Opt(X_J))$; \item The lengths of the longest directed paths starting at $X_I$ and at $X_J$ are the same. \end{enumerate} In the simplified structure diagram we use shaded triangles if they represent several structure classes.
+We can make further identifications in the structure diagram to build a \emph{simplified structure diagram} by identifying $X_I$ and $X_J$ if the following conditions hold: \begin{enumerate} \item $\pty(I) = \pty(J)$; \item $\type(\Opt(X_I)) = \type(\Opt(X_J))$; \item The lengths of the longest directed paths starting at $X_I$ and at $X_J$ are the same. \end{enumerate} Note that the first two conditions imply that $\type(X_I)=\type(X_J)$, while the third condition avoids vertical collapsing.
+In the simplified structure diagram we use shaded triangles if they represent several structure classes.
 The triangles in a simplified structure diagram are referred to as \emph{simplified structure classes}.

-Algorithm~4.13 from~\cite{SiebenHypergraph} describes a process for determining the structure diagram for a game $\mathsf{G}$.
+Algorithm~4.13 from~\cite{SiebenHypergraph} describes a process for determining the structure diagram for a game $\mathsf{G}$ using the maximal nongenerating sets and type calculus.
 Note that the Frattini subset, the smallest set in $\mathcal{I}$, is structure equivalent to the empty set, so $\lceil\emptyset\rceil=\Phi$.
 That is, the unique source of the structure digraph is $X_\Phi$.
-Hence we can simply read off the nim-number of $\mathsf{G}$ from the structure diagram or the simplified structure diagram by looking at the first entry displayed in the triangle for $X_{\Phi}$ or the second entry of $\type(X_\Phi)$.
+Hence we can simply read off the nim-value of $\mathsf{G}$ from the structure diagram or the simplified structure diagram by looking at the first entry displayed in the triangle for $X_{\Phi}$ or the second entry of $\type(X_\Phi)$.